percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 For more information on upgrading Percona Everest, see our [documentation](https://docs.percona.com/everest/upgrade_with_cli.html).

-### Better traffic management with API rate limiting
+### Streamlining traffic management with API rate limiting

 Starting with Percona Everest 0.10.0 version, we have introduced a new feature called **API rate limiting**.